19hours/sg-statutes/Acts/Inland Revenue Authority of Singapore Act.md

 Revocation of appointment

-4\.
-The Minister may, at any time, revoke the appointment of the Chairman, Deputy Chairman or any member; and in exercising his power under this paragraph, the Minister shall not be required to assign any reason for such revocation.
+4. The Minister may, at any time, revoke the appointment of the Chairman, Deputy Chairman or any member; and in exercising his power under this paragraph, the Minister shall not be required to assign any reason for such revocation.

+[27/2004 wef 13/08/2004]

 Resignation